Canal Folk Art

 Canal Life

-Canal narrowboats, canal & river barges, and lots of other UK inland craft.
-Many original photos.
+Find out more about canal narrowboats, canal & river barges, and lots of other UK inland craft.
+Written by Tony Lewery with many original photos.

 The best way to understanding & enjoy the folk art of the canal is to experience the real thing.
 But failing that we have some suggestions.